 These seashell-shaped pastries from southern Italy are regarded as a challenge for every good pastry chef.
-A multi-layered roll of pastry is sliced, then opened out to make a clam shell and finally baked with a rich, sweet ricotta filling.
+A multi-layered roll of pastry is sliced, then opened out to make a clam shell and baked with a rich, sweet ricotta filling.

-Hands-on time: 4 hours, 30 minutes
+Hands-on time: 4 hours 30 minutes

 Baking time: 20 minutes

-For the dough:
+For the pastry:

-500g very strong white bread flour, plus extra for dusting
+500g very strong white bread flour

-1 teaspoon salt
+1 tsp salt

-About 125g lard, softened, for brushing
+about 125g lard, softened, for brushing

-About 50g unsalted butter or vegetable fat, softened, for shaping
+about 50g unsalted butter or vegetable fat, softened, for shaping

 For the filling:

-250g full-fat ricotta cheese
+250g ricotta cheese

 250ml whole milk